solder-build/solder/README.md

 - npm, pnpm, or yarn
 - PostgreSQL database
 - Solana RPC endpoint (optional: defaults to public mainnet RPC)
+- Google Cloud Project with KMS (optional: only if using cloud wallets)

 ### Solder App Setup